AviatrixSystems/Docs/HowTos/checkpoint_bootstrap_azure.rst

 ---------------------------------------------------------

-Follow the Aviatrix Firewall Network (FireNet) workflow to `Step 7a. <https://docs.aviatrix.com/HowTos/firewall_network_workflow.html#a-launch-and-associate-firewall-instance>`_ to launch the firewall instance.
+Follow the Aviatrix Firewall Network (FireNet) workflow to `this step <https://docs.aviatrix.com/HowTos/firewall_network_workflow.html#launching-and-associating-firewall-instance>`_ to launch the firewall instance.

-To Configure Check Point Security Gateway using Custom Data, go to the Aviatrix Controller -> Firewall Network  -> Setup -> Launch & Associate Firewall Instance.
+To Configure Check Point Security Gateway using Custom Data, go to the Aviatrix Controller > Firewall Network > Setup > Launch & Associate Firewall Instance.

 Fill in the required fields.
 Click Advanced.
 Fill in the following parameters.
 You must specify a custom username and password, and generate a hash string for the password.